 Missing your service member and excited to celebrate his or her graduation, but not sure where to start?
 If so, we have you covered.
 We offer multiple flights per day between St. Louis and Fort Leonard Wood, making your journey to graduation an easy one.
 Continue reading below for all you need to know about flying into Fort Leonard Wood, including what to pack, installation etiquette, and more.

-If you’d like to learn more about Cape Air’s baggage policies and what you can expect regarding your baggage, click here.
+If you’d like to learn more about Contour Air’s baggage policies and what you can expect regarding your baggage, click here.
 You can also learn how much your baggage expenses will be for whole journey here.

 Once you arrive on Fort Leonard Wood, you will be able to quickly claim your bag and grab your rental car from the Hertz Rental Car Kiosk located directly in our terminal.
 Rental car is a great way to get around the Fort Leonard Wood Region.
 Although it’s a small, rural community, the distance between the airport, hotels, and graduation locations is generally out of walking distance.

 Due to the way the installation is set up, we also have reliable taxi service that might be a better fit for you or your family.
 We have the number for taxi service available in our terminal, but if you’d like to prepare ahead of time, you can do some research on Fort Leonard Wood Region taxi companies here.

 There are many places to stay in the Fort Leonard Wood Region, including hotels both on and off-post.
 Even if you choose a hotel outside the gates, you’ll still have easy access to Fort Leonard Wood, as well as other restaurants and shopping.